 #3 User testing is expensive

 What’s the cost of having user errors in the end product?
 Research says almost half of all development costs deal with later redesigning and problem fixing.
 What if you could avoid these mistakes altogether and save on development costs?
-Simply incorporating some user testing practices can save the developers on costs in the long run.
+Simply incorporating some user testing practices can save the developers on expenses in the long run.

 #4 User testing takes too much time

-#5 User testing is not that beneficial right not
+#5 User testing is not that beneficial, right not

 If not now, then when?
 There seems to be a misconception about user testing in general: it is something for the future.
 Yet some businesses use it regularly and yield great results.
 User testing is a big part of user experience design.